Practice

 • applications for rescission/annulment; and

-• alternatives to compulsory liquidation or bankruptcy, including CVLs, MVLs, CVAs.
+• alternatives to compulsory liquidation or bankruptcy, including CVLs, MVLs, CVAs

 His experience ranges from high-value cases, such as acting for the joint administrators in Re Petropavlovsk plc (in administration) or for the debtor in Edgeworth Capital (Luxembourg) Sarl v Maud, potentially one of the biggest bankruptcies in English legal history, to representing and advising creditors, debtors and insolvency practitioners in relation to both corporate insolvency and bankruptcy matters, work that he typically handles on his own.
 Examples of Joseph’s current instructions and recent experience of note in this area include: